 - Call your insurance provider to ask if they will cover “Out of Network” benefits for mental health.

-- Also verify if your insurance company offers “Out of Network” mental health benefits for associate marriage and family therapists.
+- Also verify if your insurance company offers “Out of Network” mental health benefits for licensed marriage and family therapists.

 What are other good questions to ask my insurance provider?